seanmarpo/interview-prep/Notes.md

     * Not validating origin headers
         * Allows arbitrary origins to establish a web socket with your web socket server
     * Missing Authentication
-        * Web sockets have concept of state.
+        * Web sockets have no concept of state.
 Typically, a session or authorization token is validated before being allowed to establish a socket.
 Ensure this is the case.
 * (Distributed) Denial of Service (DDoS)
     * The ability to cause an application to stop responding or "hang" indefinitely or for an extended period of time.
     * Network level